 Carson City Sheriff’s Office Search And Rescue (CCSSAR) is recruiting!

-If you have a strong desire to serve the community, including a willingness to leave home at any time and in any weather, are a team player, and open to learning and perfecting new skills, CCSSAR may be the right fit for you.
+If you have a strong desire to serve the community, including a willingness to leave home in the middle of the night and in the worst weather, are a team player, and are open to learning and perfecting new skills; CCSSAR may be the right fit for you.

-Return completed applications to the Sheriff’s Office c/o Colleen Schiller, Volunteer Coordinator.
+Return completed application to the Carson City Sheriff’s Office front counter, c/o Colleen Schiller, Volunteer Coordinator.